 rm hacs.zip

-Using HACS, does require access to your GitHub account - it doesn't require any specific permissions, but you will need to create a Personal Access Token.
+Using HACS, requires access to your GitHub account - it doesn't require any specific permissions, but you will need to create a Personal Access Token.

 hacs: